 Up to $499

-Every gift is acknowledged with a letter of gratitude from Debbie Gibbs; this letter also serves as a receipt for tax purposes.
-Lowell is proud of its historically high rate of participation by current parents, consistently above 90%, and 100% participation from faculty, staff, and trustees.
+In addition, every gift is acknowledged with a letter from the head of school.
+The letter also serves as a receipt for tax purposes.
+We are proud of our historically high rate of participation by current parents—consistently above 90%—and 100% participation by faculty, staff, and trustees.

-We appreciate you notifying us as soon as possible about your charitable intentions, the better.
-You have until June 1 to pay your pledge in full, although many people try to make their tax-deductible gift by the end of the tax year on December 31.
-After you receive your Annual Fund appeal, please fill out a pledge envelope and send it to the attention of the Development Office as soon as possible.
+We appreciate you notifying us as soon as possible about your charitable intentions.
+You have until June 1st to pay your pledge in full, although many people try to make their tax-deductible gift by the end of the tax year on December 31st.
+After you receive your Annual Fund appeal, please fill out a pledge envelope and send it to us to the attention of the Development Office as soon as possible.

-Each year in the fall, a group of volunteer parents spends an evening calling other parents to ask them to make a gift to the Annual Fund.
-Class Captains strive to achieve 100% participation in their classes.
+Each fall, a group of volunteer parents spend an evening calling other Lowell parents to encourage them to make a gift to the Annual Fund.
+Class captains strive to achieve 100% participation in their classes.
 While it involves only one evening, the Phonathon has proven to be a great way to raise funds and meet other parents in the Lowell Community.

 The gap is the difference between tuition and the actual cost of educating each child.
-The Annual Fund is the most important source of non-tuition funds and contributes approximately 5% of the budget each year to help make up the difference.
-Income from Summer Camp, other auxiliary activities, facilities rentals, transfers from the endowment, and investment income also help fill the gap.
+The Annual Fund is our most important source of non-tuition funds and contributes approximately 5% of the budget each year to help make up the difference.
+Income from Summer Camp, other auxiliary activities, facility rentals, transfers from the endowment, and investment income also help fill the gap.

-Contributions to the Annual Fund are used to pay expenses in this year's operating budget.
-In contrast, the purpose of the capital campaigns is to raise funds for longer-term goals relating to special programs, building projects, or the endowment.
+Contributions to the Annual Fund pay expenses in this year's operating budget.
+In contrast, capital campaigns raise funds for longer-term goals relating to special programs, building projects, or the endowment.
 Gifts to capital and endowment campaigns are typically larger than those to the Annual Fund and are often pledged over a three- to five-year period.
-A major gift is a tax-deductible investment in the future of a school of $25,000 or more, often for an item already on the school's wish list.
+A major gift is a tax-deductible investment in the future of the school, typically $25,000 or more, often for an item already on the school's wish list.

-No. Our most recent campaign was Building on Success, a capital campaign to renovate and expand Parkside Building.
-This campaign, completed in August of 2014, helped Lowell to enrich its program for all students and provide the Middle School with an inspiring 21st century learning environment of its own.
+Not this year.
+Our most recent capital campaign—Building on Success—helped renovate and expand Parkside Building.
+Completed in 2014, it enabled us to enrich our program for all students as well as provide our Middle School students with an inspiring, leading-edge learning environment.